-The annual Digital Bootcamp is the highlight of Centre for Arts and Technology’s year!
+The annual Digital Bootcamp is the highlight of the Centre for Arts and Technology’s year!
 It represents months of hard work and allows all of us at the school to “show off”, as high school students – and sometimes their family members – come from far and away to “test drive” our programs during Spring Break.

 What is Digital Bootcamp?

 Digital Bootcamp is a four-day workshop where high school students can travel to our campus in Kelowna, BC and take the program (for Bootcamp, we call them “missions”) of their choosing.
-We offer 4-day missions across all of programs: Animation, Digital Filmmaking, Digital Photography, Interior Design, Graphic & Web Design, Audio Engineering & Production, Network Security and Veterinary Hospital Assistant!
+We offer 4-day missions across all of the programs: Animation, Digital Filmmaking, Digital Photography, Interior Design, Graphic & Web Design, Audio Engineering & Production, Network Security and Veterinary Hospital Assistant!

 Due to COVID-19, Digital Bootcamp has had to adjust these past two years…a “normal” year would see over a hundred students from three different provinces come to our campus.
 In 2020, Digital Bootcamp adjusted to a summer program and only local high school students being able to participate.
 Our Health and Safety Committee made sure our students and instructors practiced physical distancing while taking part in classes, and while very different, last year’s Digital Bootcamp was successful.

 2021’s Digital Bootcamp looks to be closer in execution to the 2020 version, while more students will be able to take part, we have limited which classes they will be able to participate in.
-But that hasn’t stopped Centre for Arts and Technology from doing all we can to put on the best possible Digital Bootcamp.
+But that hasn’t stopped the Centre for Arts and Technology from doing all we can to put on the best possible Digital Bootcamp.

-Hopefully 2022 will bring us a “back to normal” Digital Bootcamp, but as this year’s Bootcamp approaches, we are, as always, really looking forward to the students arriving and festivities getting under way.
+Hopefully, 2022 will bring us a “back to normal” Digital Bootcamp, but as this year’s Bootcamp approaches, we are, as always, really looking forward to the students arriving and festivities getting underway.